BenHmidaMohammadAli/Card-Game/README.md

 Hello

-It's Tunisian card game "CHKOBA"
+It's Tunisian Card Game "CHKOBA"

 To play run

 python main.py

+Use "Copy/Past" from teminal to choose your cards to playa